adamlacoste/card-sharp/README.md

 ## Quick Start

-To get started using **Card Sharp**, you can use the default ESM export to instantiate a new deck.
+To get started using Card Sharp, you can use the default ESM export to instantiate a new deck.
 (Sorry, CommonJS is not supported at this time.
 Let me know if that's a feature you want.)